yannjay/repian/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of repian is to ...
+The goal of repian is to study how to start a R package programming.

 ## Installation